MathematicGuy/RemoteObsidian/Project Skin/SR Front-End Requirement.md

 + **Atomic CSS Approach:** While some find this different, it can promote better code organization and scalability.

 ### Requirement (1st Step)

 **Home UI requirement**
 + Sign-In/Sign-Up
-	if not Sign-up can press Sign-up link below Sign-In
+	If not Sign-up can press Sign-up link below Sign-In
-+ forgot password
++ Forgot password

 + Reference
 	![[Pasted image 20240227105049.png]]
 Setting